quixio/quix-streams/docs/features/in-memory-processing.md

 scale of "days".
-But with a world changing to more real-time use cases where you need results on the scale of seconds or nanoseconds, and where you can get millions of IoT devices sending data to process at the same time, traditional database-centric architectures just explode.
+But with a world changing to more real-time use cases where you need results on the scale of seconds or nanoseconds, and where you can get millions of IoT devices sending data to process at the same time, traditional database-centric architectures don't scale.

 ![Traditional architecture for data processing](../images/InMemoryProcessing1.png)